 How often should I do a wheel alignment?

 It is recommended to make a wheel alignment every 2 years – or whenever you feel that the wheel alignment is bad.
 Also, after replacing front suspension parts and small accidents, it is recommended to do a wheel alignment.

-The most common symptom of a bad wheel alignment is bad stability in your car at higher speeds, rapidly uneven wear on your tires, and a turned steering wheel while you drive straight.
+The most common symptoms of a bad wheel alignment are bad stability in your car at higher speeds, rapidly uneven wear on your tires, and a turned steering wheel while you drive straight.

 OBD codes associated with a Wheel Alignment problem

 |C1306 – Steering angle sensor|

 Related Parts to a Wheel Alignment

 Hi, I’m Magnus, the owner and the writer of Mechanic Base.
 I have been working with cars for 10 years, specialized in diagnostics and troubleshooting.
 I created this blog because I was tired of finding false information on the web while looking for repair information.
 I hope you enjoy my content!